Technology-for-the-Poorest-Billion/2024-OVSI/proposal/proposal.md

 # Problem description

-"Pneumonia kills more children than any other infectious disease, claiming the lives of over 700,000 children under five every year... almost all of these deaths are preventable" - UNICEF [2023].
+"Pneumonia kills more children than any other infectious disease, claiming the lives of over 700,000 children under five every year... almost all of these deaths are preventable" - UNICEF [2024].
 It has been shown that in countries with robust oxygen systems, hospital-based pneumonia deaths can be reduced by half.
 However, due to the harsh operating environment in Sub-Saharan Africa and South East Asia where pneumonia is most prevalent, these oxygen concentrators often fail to operate reliably.

 ![Plan to reduce pneumonia.](assets/Protect-Prevent-Treat-Pneumonia-graphic.png)

 The graphic above shows that there are three main 'pillars' that can help to reduce pneumonia related deaths in children: prevention, protection and treatment.
 As mentioned previously and shown in the graphic, one of the main ways that the treatment of children with pneumonia can be improved is by ensuring that everyone has access to essential commodities - such as oxygen.
 However, one of the main challenges for Ministries of Health is having the ability to collect meaningful data about the usage and operational status of their oxygen concentrators.
 If they were armed with this data it would help them to identify the needs and gaps of oxygen supplies in their country, and be able to deal with repair and maintenance more efficiently.

 A study by Bradley et al. [2015] on oxygen concentrator maintenance in The Gambia estimates that with the correct preventive maintainance the useful lifespan of these concentrators in low-resource settings could exceed 7 years.
-The preventive maintainence (PM) checks often resulted in minor repairs having to be carried out, which were generally low-cost and required a low level of experience to complete.
+The preventive maintenance (PM) checks often resulted in minor repairs having to be carried out, which were generally low-cost and required a low level of experience to complete.
 This demonstrates that if the usage of a fleet of oxygen concentrators could be accurately measured and recorded, that it could help to schedule PM checks at the optimal times in the lifespan of each concentrator.
 The study noted that "forty-one per cent of faults needing repair were discovered during PM checks, which likely mitigate more serious or costly future breakdowns and lengthy equipment outages".

 It is clear therefore that a simple, low-cost and reliable device that could be implemented to measure the usage of any commercially available oxygen concentrator would be a huge benefit to both biomedical engineers and the Ministries of Health.
 It would allow for better management and allocation of oxygen concentrators throughout a region, to ensure that all concentrators are being used to maximal effect.
 By helping to better schedule PM it could also reduce the downtime of the oxygen concentrators and help to catch issues before they escalate into major and costly failures.